turbonomic/prometurbo/deploy/README.md

-## Deploy Prometurbo
+# Deploy Prometurbo

 It is recommended to deploy Prometurbo via operator.
-The following is an example of deploying Prometurbo through Openshift OperatorHub, and then create a [PrometheusQueryMapping](https://pkg.go.dev/github.com/turbonomic/turbo-metrics@v0.0.0-20230222215340-3cdff28ffdaf/api/v1alpha1#PrometheusQueryMapping) and a [PrometheusServerConfig](https://pkg.go.dev/github.com/turbonomic/turbo-metrics@v0.0.0-20230222215340-3cdff28ffdaf/api/v1alpha1#PrometheusServerConfig) to be consumed by Prometurbo.
+The following is an example of installing Prometurbo Operator through OpenShift OperatorHub, creating a Prometurbo instance, and then creating [PrometheusQueryMapping](https://pkg.go.dev/github.com/turbonomic/turbo-metrics@v0.0.0-20230222215340-3cdff28ffdaf/api/v1alpha1#PrometheusQueryMapping) and [PrometheusServerConfig](https://pkg.go.dev/github.com/turbonomic/turbo-metrics@v0.0.0-20230222215340-3cdff28ffdaf/api/v1alpha1#PrometheusServerConfig) to be consumed by Prometurbo.

-### Install Prometurbo Operator through Openshift OperatorHub
+## Install Prometurbo Operator through OperatorHub in OpenShift

 * Create a project (namespace) for your `prometurbo` deployment.
 For example, the following YAML file creates a `turbo` namespace: